appsecnz/appsecnz.github.io/conference-2023/index.md

 **LEGO Build -** In a corner of the **Delegate Lounge**, we'll have a table set up, for conference participants to help out with building a number of LEGO sets throughout the event.
 The conference A/V team will create a stop-motion video of the builds during the conference, and we'll view the finished video during the Closing Session on Friday.

-As an added bonus, a few lucky conference delegates will go home with LEGO sets, as prizes in our Door Prize Draw at the Closing Session of the conference.
+As an added bonus, some lucky conference delegate(s) will go home with LEGO sets, as prizes in our Door Prize Draw at the Closing Session of the conference.
 All sets *completed* during the conference will be included in the top prize, while each incomplete/unopened set will be drawn as a separate, 'lesser' prize.

 To be eligible to win LEGO sets, or other door prizes, you'll need to visit with each of our sponsors and have them stamp your entry card.
 Drop boxes for completed entry cards will be available at the Conference Information Desks (on Level 3 and in the Sponsor Exhibition area).